Why Letting Go is Hard and How to Let Go

 Letting go can be hard because of the memories we have.
 We refuse to accept that the beautiful togetherness we used to share is no more.
 We want to resurrect the past, to enjoy once again what we had.

-We fear that if we let go of this person, all that we treasure in our shared past will be no more.
-The memories that used to bring us so much happiness would now only bring misery, because each memory brings with it the reminder that our partnership has ended.
-Because we hold the past so dear, we want to hold on to the person as well, that in our mind keeps this past alive for us.
+Our fear is that if we let go of this person, all that we treasure in our shared past will be no more.
+The memories that used to bring us so much happiness would now only bring misery.
+Each memory brings with it the reminder that our partnership has ended.
+We want to hold on to the person that keeps this past alive for us.

 B. Clinging on to the future

-Specifically, we are clinging on to a certain hope we have for the future – our vision of the future as it would be with this other person.
-We think that our happiness lies with this other person, and of course it’s hard to let go of happiness.
+We also cling on to the hope we have for the future – our vision of the future as it would be with this other person.
+We think that our happiness lies with this other person.
 Or perhaps it’s financial, physical or emotional security we seek, and don’t know where else to find it.

-Letting go in this case is scary because we are essentially relinquishing our lifeline to that future we want so much.
-We know that once we let go of the person, all the dreams we envisaged together disappear as well.
+Letting go in this case is scary because we are cutting our lifeline to that future we want so much.
+Once we let go of the person, all the dreams we shared would disappear as well.
 The only way we know to keep our dreams alive is to hold on to the person for dear life.
 We allow that person to be the sole keeper of our dreams.

 C. Clinging on to our ego

 Sometimes we can’t accept that our judgment of the other person’s character was wrong.
 Or we refuse to believe that we are less attractive than someone else our lover left us for.
-Our ego feels injured, and will only be salved by proving that we are not wrong, we are not lesser.
-This proof requires us to hang on to the other person, because his or her staying will then prove that we are indeed worthwhile.
+Our ego feels injured, and will only be salved by proving that we are not wrong.
+This proof requires us to hang on to the other person.
+Their staying will prove that we are indeed worthwhile.

-So what is it that you are clinging on to – your past, your future, your ego, or perhaps a little of each?
-It is essential to be honest with yourself, even if you don’t want to admit the truth to anyone else at this stage.
+Realise that it is not really the other person you cannot let go of, but something else.
+What is it that you are clinging on to – your past, your future, your ego, or perhaps all the above?
+It is essential to be honest with yourself, even if you don’t want to admit the truth to anyone else.

 A. Letting go of the past